n-kb/blog-v1/_posts/2017-12-22-trust-transparency.md

 description: "Transparency does not create trust - it can even undermine it."
 ---

-Nothing builds confidence like transparency and open government.
-The only way to build trust between citizens and government is to boldly improve accountability and transparency.
-Trust can only be earned by public institutions if they commit to transparency.
+"Nothing builds confidence like transparency and open government."

+"The only way to build trust between citizens and government is to boldly improve accountability and transparency."

+"Trust can only be earned by public institutions if they commit to transparency."

 These sentences are from a report called "Trust: The Fight to Win It Back" by the Open Government Partnership.<sup><a name='note_1' id='#note_1' class='note_anchor' href='#foot_1'>1</a></sup> The assumption that openness begets trust is so deeply ingrained in our minds that very few people take the time to check it.
 Not only is the relationship, let alone the causation, unproven ; it makes little sense.
 If your partner cheated on you, he won't gain your trust back by sharing his calendar.
 He'll feel under surveillance and you'll assume he uses other subterfuges to deceive you.